13 Mar 5 Steps To Find Hope After A Break-Up

 - Set your boundaries

-Be honest with yourself about staying friends with your ex.
+Be honest with yourself about staying friends with your ex after the break-up.
 Does your chest ache when your ex posts a pic with their new beau?
 Do you hope that by keeping in touch, you might rekindle your love?
 If you’re stuck in the past, it’s difficult to move on.
 Hit Unfollow and delete old texts before you change your mind.
 If you and your ex share friends, inform them that you’re no longer hanging out.
 Keep the message short and sweet: Hey, I’m taking a permanent break from my friendship with (your ex’s name).
 No mutual meet-ups.
 Period, end of sentence.

 It’s not always easy to cut ties with your ex, even in a toxic relationship.
 And opening your heart to someone new takes time.
 Remember to be kind to yourself.
 It’s painful to lose your partner, but our darkest moments are often blessings in disguise.